-When you sign up with Music2Me.com online guitar lessons, you will have access to over 150 high-quality videos with over 75 very popular songs.
+When you sign up for Music2Me.com online guitar lessons, you will have access to over 150 high-quality videos with over 75 very popular songs.

 Music2Me Online Guitar Lessons have a 98% customer satisfaction rate!

-With their monthly, semi-annual or annual payment options, you can access the whole set of lessons as low as $10/month!
-Note that, you will also have 30-days money back guarantee.
+With their monthly, semi-annual or annual payment options, you can access the whole set of lessons for as low as $10/month!
+Note that, you will also have a 30-day money-back guarantee.

 But I’m sure you won’t like to cancel your membership after you have noticed that it’s one of the highest quality and the most reasonably priced online guitar lessons you could ever get with your money!